 “It was a very heretical concept at the time,” Corey said.
 “But the road that we created in herpes is the road that was followed for HIV, cytomegalovirus, hepatitis B and now hepatitis C. There is nothing that has impacted the lives of more people than antivirals, especially those for HIV.”
 That first use of antivirals sparked a wave of research that continues to deliver promising results today.

 In 1987, Corey directed the AIDS Clinical Trials Group and under his leadership the antiretroviral drug AZT, which reduces maternal-fetal HIV transmission, was developed, as was the demonstration that combination antiviral therapy could markedly extend life expectancy of HIV-infected individuals.
-His numerous contributions to the field of HIV research include the discovery that HSV-2 can make people more susceptible to HIV infection, as well as the development of a global clinical trials group to speed the discovery of HIV vaccines.
+His numerous contributions to the field of HIV research include the discovery that genital herpes can make people more susceptible to HIV infection, as well as the development of a global clinical trials group to speed the discovery of HIV vaccines.

-Corey is currently the principal investigator of the Fred Hutch-based HIV Vaccine Trials Network, the largest international effort dedicated to developing an HIV vaccine.
+Corey is currently a principal investigator of the Fred Hutch-based HIV Vaccine Trials Network, the largest international effort dedicated to developing an HIV vaccine.
 Through his herpes virus research and experience working in industry and academia, Corey identified a need to directly support large-scale clinical trials with laboratory and statistical analysis efforts.
 Corey led the effort to integrate these resources and assemble the team behind HVTN, which is now considered to be the model for global scientific collaboration.

 “We have changed infections in the transplant patient.
 It’s a quiet breakthrough that we have led,” Corey said.